 The Project 2030 prefunding target in the selected project alternative is (as revised) \$12.3 million.
-Prefunding will need to be presented to the Board in the coming months for consideration and possible action to be programmed into the financial plan for implementation in 2022.
-Over the prefunding period, the District has several options for implementing the necessary rate adjustments, including the implementation of a multi-year rate increase approval or a specific flat fee increase for Project 2030.
+Prefunding was presented to the Board at the June 29, 2021, meeting, and the Board provided consensus direction on incorporating the Project 2030 prefunding into the 2022 budget for Board consideration.
+Over the prefunding period, the District has several options for implementing the necessary prefunding adjustments, including the implementation of a multi-year rate increase approval or a specific flat fee increase for Project 2030.
 A Proposition 218 notice will need to be completed if the Board approves the prefunding concept.